agoel25/quantaTrader/README.md

 # quantaTrader
-A low-latency order matching system written in C++
+A low-latency order matching system written in C++ for optimized high-frequency trading.